sahilrajput03/learn-blockchain/solidity-only.md

-## TODO
+# Learn Solidity

+**Todo:**
 - Read this logbook article: [Click here](https://blog.logrocket.com/ultimate-guide-data-types-solidity/#bytes) and make notes, test cases for it (also you can refer the small notes seciton I made from this in hardcopy NotesBook2 of solidty).

-# Learn Solidity

-**TODO: Article: Technical Introduction to Events and Logs in Ethereum ~ Concensys:** [Click here](https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e)
+- Article: Technical Introduction to Events and Logs in Ethereum ~ Concensys: [Click here](https://media.consensys.net/technical-introduction-to-events-and-logs-in-ethereum-a074d65dd61e)

 **Quick Links:**
 - **[fravoll/solidity-patterns](https://github.com/fravoll/solidity-patterns), 2.4k\*, [Site](https://fravoll.github.io/solidity-patterns/)**